 Are we just making excuses for our unbelief?

 Are we just trying to muffle a voice deep down that’s wearily confessing, “I just don’t expect much from God.
 He doesn’t work that way anymore.
-Let’s just obey now and we’ll get heaven later.
-I can’t go wrong thinking like that.”
+Let’s just obey now and we’ll get heaven later.”

-It occurred to me one day that I almost feel better equipped to handle a no from God than a yes.
+It occurred to me that I feel better equipped to handle a no from God than a yes.

 Then Peter came to himself and said, “Now I know for certain that the Lord has sent His angel and rescued me from Herod’s grasp and from all that the Jewish people expected.”
 When he realized this, he went to the house of Mary, the mother of John Mark, where many had assembled and were praying.
 He knocked at the door in the gateway, and a servant named Rhoda came to answer.
 She recognized Peter’s voice, and because of her joy, she did not open the gate but ran in and announced that Peter was standing at the gateway.